ThoughtWorksZA/bookworm/readme.md

 BookWorm is an open source CMS specifically created to manage information about books.
 It powers [puku.co.za](http://puku.co.za).

+It helps you:

+* Create and manage a catalogue of books
+* Offer a book search and the ability to browse books by language, intended audience and genre
+* Post reviews and other information related to each book
+* Post articles

 ##Getting Started

 ###Setting up your database